-General options passed to the scripting language wrapper and interface generator.
-This is where you should set - python, -perl5, -tcl, or whatever other options you want to specify to SWIG.
-If you set the -c++ option in this variable, scons will, by default, generate a C++ intermediate source file with the extension that is specified as the \$CXXFILESUFFIX variable.
+General options passed to SWIG.
+This is where you should set the target language (-python, -per15, -tcl, etc.) and whatever other options you want to specify to SWIG, such as the -c++ to generate C++ code instead of C Code.